UWIT-IAM/fingerprinter/README.md

           # value.
 In our example, we would expect the 'BUILD_ID' environment
           # variable to be set.
           - env

+# You can set one of your build targets as a release target.
+# When you want to build a release image (i.e., an updated version number),
+# the current configuration of this target will be used to tag
+# the new release image.
+# The new release image will be tagged using the app name and the release name
+# only (no layer annotations).
+# In this example, ghcr.io/uwit-iam/fingerprinter.app:f1ng3rpr1nt
+# would be re-tagged as ghcr.io/uwit-iam/fingerprinter:1.2.3 (assuming 1.2.3 was the
+# release name).
+release-target: app

 # A "target" represents a collection of files whose contents are
 # hashed together to create a unique fingerprint.
 Targets can depend on other targets.